gerardbm/dotfiles/README.md

 `sudo apt-get -t sid install neovim`

-Make sure to have python3 enabled into Neovim:
+Make sure to have python3 enabled into neovim:

 `:CheckHealth`

 Install the plugins manager [vim-plug](https://github.com/junegunn/vim-plug) following the instructions from its repository.

-My neovim config files are into [vimrc](https://github.com/gerardbm/vimrc).
+My vim/neovim config files are into [vimrc](https://github.com/gerardbm/vimrc).

 Install the plugins with the command: